yeongjoonJu/Occlusion-Robust-3D-Face-CFR-GAN/readme.md

 + [Basel Face Model 2009 (BFM09)](https://faces.dmi.unibas.ch/bfm/main.php?nav=1-0&id=basel_face_model) and [Expression Basis (transferred from Facewarehouse by Guo et al.)](https://github.com/Juyong/3DFace).
 The original BFM09 model does not handle expression variations so extra expression basis are needed.

   + However, we made [BFM_model_80.mat](https://drive.google.com/file/d/1Y00xRDLKhx3oWJasdy-NdBp-wSh_uW0C/view?usp=sharing) (Dimension of id coef and tex coef is 80).
-Download and move mmRegressor/BFM folder.
+Download and move it to mmRegressor/BFM folder.

 ## Inference

-+ Download [our trained weights](https://drive.google.com/file/d/1nX70o-IMWNU5RZ-fVN98S-eLU6ihJ65L/view?usp=sharing) in saved_models folder
++ Download [our trained weights](https://drive.google.com/file/d/1nX70o-IMWNU5RZ-fVN98S-eLU6ihJ65L/view?usp=sharing) to saved_models folder

 For alignment, You can use MTCNN or RetinaFace but we recommend to use [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface).